-Gender mainstreaming, inclusion, and accessibility will be main considerations in all stages of transport project implementation.
-The Philippine Harmonized Gender and Development Guidelines (HGDG) will be integrated in all phases of infrastructure project development and implementation.
-Facilities for the mobility needs of women and men commuters from all sectors (i.e., PWDs, senior citizens, , and indigenous peoples) will be provided.
+Gender mainstreaming, inclusion, and accessibility will be main considerations all in stages of transport project implementation.
+The Philippine Harmonized Development Gender and Guidelines (HGDG) will be integrated in all phases of infrastructure project development and implementation.
+Facilities for the mobility needs of women and men commuters from all sectors (i.e., PWDs, senior citizens, and indigenous peoples or IPs) will be provided.
 Gender mainstreaming, inclusion, and accessibility will be integrated in the monitoring and evaluation (M&E) mechanism.
 Collection of sex-disaggregated data and other gender and social inclusion data will be strengthened.